-The term true colloidal silver was coined by the Colloidal Science Laboratory (CSL) during the 1990's to describe a silver colloid whose silver content consisted mostly of silver nanoparticles vs. silver ions.
+The term true colloidal silver was coined by the Colloidal Science Laboratory (CSL) during the 1990s to describe a silver colloid whose silver content consisted mostly of silver nanoparticles vs. silver ions.
 To qualify as true colloidal silver the concentration of silver in the form of nanoparticles must be a majority of the total silver content (more than 50%).
 Total silver includes both ionic silver and silver in nanoparticle form.
 Silver concentration is determined using atomic absorption or atomic emission spectroscopy and is expressed in parts-per-million (PPM).
 PPM is a ratio of the mass of silver relative to the dispersant which is water.
-For example, 10 PPM means in one liter of water there is 10 milligrams of total silver content.
-True colloidal silver therefore refers to the percentage of silver in the form of nanoparticles being the majority of the total silver concentration.
+For example, 10 PPM means in one liter of water there are 10 milligrams of total silver content.
+True colloidal silver, therefore, refers to the percentage of silver in the form of nanoparticles being the majority of the total silver concentration.
 It does not mean that the product has any particular total silver concentration.
 A true silver colloid can technically exist at any silver concentration as long as the majority of the silver is in nanoparticles.
 By comparison, ionic silver products typically contain 1 to 10 percent nanoparticles, far less than true colloidal silver.
 Because these products are mostly ionic silver they are simply referred to as ionic silver.

 How is True Colloidal Silver Determined

-In order to determine if a silver product is true colloidal silver the concentration of silver in nanoparticle form must be determined independent of the concentration of the silver ions present.
+In order to determine if a silver product is true colloidal silver, the concentration of silver in nanoparticle form must be determined independently of the concentration of the silver ions present.
 Since most silver products contain both nanoparticles and ions a method of separating the ions from the nanoparticles was developed so that each component of the product could be determined.
 At the time this work was being conducted no definitive method had yet been established to separate silver ions from silver nanoparticles.

 Figuring Out How to Separate Silver Ions from Silver Nanoparticles

 Theory would dictate that centrifugal separation should do the trick but not even the scientists at companies that produced the Ultra Centrifuges of the day knew what forces would be required to cause the separation.
 Most laboratory centrifuges produce forces in the range of tens of thousands of G-forces.
 Ultra centrifuges produce forces of hundreds of thousands of G-forces ranging up to one million G-forces.
-After much trial end error the scientists at CSL using an ultra-centrifuge capable of producing 650,000 G-forces determined the G-forces and time intervals required to separate silver ions from silver nanoparticles.
+After much trial and error, the scientists at CSL using an ultra-centrifuge capable of producing 650,000 G-forces determined the G-forces and time intervals required to separate silver ions from silver nanoparticles.

 How Do We Know When the Nanoparticles Have Been Separated?

 Part of this research involved determining when all the nanoparticles had been separated from the ions.
 This was accomplished using Dynamic Light Scattering (DLS) techniques that shine a powerful laser beam through the liquid and then count the individual photons that are reflected from the nanoparticles.
 The reflected laser energy is processed using digital signal processing algorithms to perform an auto correlation function and Fast Fourier Transform (FFT).
 When all the nanoparticles have been removed, the resulting output from the mathematical process will produce random noise.
-Should any nanoparticles be present, the mathematical process will produce a coherent output that is the result of the brownian motion of the particles.
+Should any nanoparticles be present, the mathematical process will produce a coherent output that is the result of the Brownian motion of the particles.
 This technique was of critical importance to knowing when all the nanoparticles had been removed by the ultra-centrifugation.

 Determining the Ion vs. Nanoparticle Ratios